wwaruni/star-wars-api/README.md

 3. Give nessary foler permissions for var folder inside the directory. sudo chown -R ${USER}:www-data var sudo chmod -R 7555 var/
+4. Clear the cache by running php bin/console cache:clear -e prod
-4. Create a virtual host for your project folder
+5. Create a virtual host for your project folder
     This is an example